Prompt Tuning Decision Transformers with Structured and Scalable Bandits: Training Details

+All experiments were conducted on an instance equipped with NVIDIA T4 GPU with 8GB of memory, utilizing the PyTorch library~\citep{paszke2019pytorch}.
+Pre-training the multi-task PDT backbone took approximately 5 hours.
+Performing 250 online rollouts and prompt tuning took approximately 30 to 120 minutes per task, depending on environment and algorithm.

 Details of the hyperparameters for the DT and PDT models are provided in Table~\ref{tab:dt_hyperparameters}, while those for the bandit model are listed in Table~\ref{tab:cmab_hyperparameters}.
-Game-specific hyperparameters are reported separately in Table~\ref{tab:pdt_hyperparameters_env}.
+We used standard values for each hyperparameter instead of performing an expensive hyperparameter optimization.
+Environment-specific hyperparameters are reported separately in Table~\ref{tab:pdt_hyperparameters_env}.
 The implementations of DT and PDT were adopted from \citet{minimal_decision_transformer} with minimal modifications to integrate seamlessly with the CMAB prompt-tuning framework.
-For the Gaussian perturbation baseline, we sample an initial prompt randomly from the expert demonstration dataset for the target task, then apply Gaussian noise and perform hill climbing.
-We linearly anneal the scale of the exploration noise from 1.1 to 0.1 over the course of the 250 online rollouts.
+The MuJoCo experiments were performed by integrating our prompt-tuning bandits into the official PDT repository~\cite{xu2022prompting}.
+For the hill-climbing and ZORankSGD~\citep{hu2023prompt} baselines, we sample an initial prompt randomly from the expert demonstration dataset for the target task, then apply Gaussian noise and perform hill climbing.
+To encourage convergence to a final prompt, we linearly anneal the scale of the exploration noise from 1.1 to 0.1 over the course of the 250 online rollouts.